Characteristics of Renaissance Music

 Renaissance music continued to push limits and include periods of dissonance as new styles evolved during the 16th century.

 Because the third is what gives chords their Major or Minor tone, more emotional depth in music towards this period was achieved.
 In the 15th century, whole triads were popular.
 Increased usage of Major and minor feel helped artists develop expression and personality.
 This was done via composition or articulation and performance.

 The musica reservata style of a cappella in Italy and Germany is characterized by strong chromaticism and embellishment.
-These risk-taking factors were very welcome by Baroque composers and listeners.
+These risk-taking factors were very welcomed by Baroque composers and listeners.

 Blending melody lines, as opposed to contrasting, is another characteristic of Renaissance music.